 First required by the National Electrical Code® (NEC®) in 1999, Arc-Fault Circuit Interrupter (AFCI) technology is relatively new when one considers the history of electrical protection.
-As a potentially life-saving tool, the evolution and improvement of AFCI technology is top of mind for Leviton’s engineering team.
-This article will review the benefits of using AFCI protection and how Leviton engineers are committed to improving that technology with our growing Arc Signature Capture Program.
+As a potentially life-saving tool by helping to prevent electrical fires, AFCI technology is a priority for Leviton’s engineering team.
+This blog will review the benefits of using AFCI protection and how Leviton engineers are committed to advancing AFCI technology with our growing Arc Signature Capture Program.

-Besides being NEC required for new or replacement construction in many areas throughout the home, including living rooms and bedrooms, AFCIs are vital in helping to prevent electrical fires.
+AFCI protection is required for new or replacement construction in many areas throughout the home, including living rooms and bedrooms, to help prevent electrical fires.
 In fact, the U.S. Consumer Products Safety Commission (CPSC) estimates1 that nearly 50% of home electrical fires could have been prevented with the use of an AFCI device.

-Leviton manufactures AFCIs and AFCI/GFCIs in both outlet and circuit breaker types, each one with its own unique advantages.
-Leviton’s circuit breaker type AFCIs and AFCI/GFCIs protect the entire branch, starting at the load center from parallel and series arc-faults.
-Outlet type AFCIs help prevent any loads on the branch that are downstream from the outlet, as well as provide protection against upstream parallel arc-faults.
+Leviton manufactures AFCIs and AFCI/GFCIs in both circuit breaker and outlet types, each one with its own unique advantages.
+Leviton’s circuit breaker type AFCIs and AFCI/GFCIs protect the entire branch, starting at the load center, from parallel and series arc-faults.
+Outlet type AFCIs help protect any loads on the branch that are downstream from the outlet, as well as provide protection against upstream series arc-faults.
 They also give the user the option to test and reset at the face of the device, instead of having to do so at the load center.

 What is an arc signature?
 Why is it important?

-Once the waveform is captured, it is transmitted to the Leviton cloud where it can be analyzed by engineers.
-Not all arcing events are dangerous; for instance, simply turning off a light switch generates a small arc.
-Either way, once the arcs are analyzed, Leviton engineers place the record into a repository of arc waveforms for future reference.
-If a tripping incident has occurred and it is determined that the arc is being generated by a known source producing a safe arc, Leviton engineers can update the circuit breaker’s firmware to “mask” that arc.
-Leviton can then push an update to that particular AFCI or AFCI/GFCI breaker.
-The breaker will then experience more precise tripping during future arc events.
+Once the waveform is captured, it is transmitted to the Leviton cloud where it can be analyzed by Leviton engineers and recorded.
+If a tripping incident has occurred and it is determined that the arc is being generated by a known source producing a safe arc, updates can be made to the product design and internal code to eliminate those specific tripping events.
+These updates can ultimately be sent remotely to connected devices.

-Leviton’s commitment to developing best in class safety products has led our team to the forefront of this initiative.
-Learn more about Leviton’s AFCI devices by visiting Leviton.com/afci.
+Leviton’s commitment to developing best in class safety products has led our team to the forefront of the arc signature initiative.
+Learn more about Leviton AFCI devices by visiting Leviton.com/AFCI